Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/before_you_arrive.md

 ## Mac users

 * **Xcode** is a suite of Mac development tools.
 You can install it from the command line by typing `xcode-select --install` or download it from <https://developer.apple.com/xcode/>.
 Allow a lot of time; it’s a large installation.
 * **Text editor**: You don’t want to write code in a word processor!
-Unless you are already adept in another text editor, we recommend [BBEdit](https://www.barebones.com/products/bbedit/) (which now incorporates the functionality of the same company’s earlier TextMate).
+Unless you are already adept in another text editor, we recommend [BBEdit](https://www.barebones.com/products/bbedit/) (which now incorporates the functionality of the same company’s earlier TextWrangler).
 Some users prefer [Atom](https://atom.io/).
 Popular commercial editors include [TextMate](https://macromates.com/), which enforces a license requirement, and  [SublimeText](https://www.sublimetext.com/), which has an honor-code license (unlimited free trial, but users are expected to register).

 ## Windows users